Washington Irving, Sunnyside Home in Tarrytown

-Washington Irving, best-known for The Legend of Sleepy Hollow (published in The Sketch Book of Geoffrey Crayon, Gent. in 1820), lived at Sunnyside in Tarrytown around 1835.
+Washington Irving (1783-1859), best-known for The Legend of Sleepy Hollow (published in The Sketch Book of Geoffrey Crayon, Gent. in 1820), lived at Sunnyside in Tarrytown around 1835.
 His gorgeous home, with its castle-like dignity and peaceful grounds, is open to visitors between May and November.
+The population of Tarrytown is comparable to a midsize small town.

 The Sleepy Hollow short story continues to be read in many middle schools and high schools.
 Some libraries have the graphic novel version, which is a fun and easy way to follow the classic story.